izgzhen/bbq-sg/README.md

 Except for that, it also emphasizes the **extensibility and openness**.
 The project is always going towards neat **separation of core logic, layout and user content**.

+> BBQ-SG is used for my personal, experimental purposes.
+If you'd like to find a stable, powerful, mature and more conventional static site generator in Haskell, you might be interested in [Hakyll](https://github.com/jaspervdj/hakyll)

 ## Getting started
 I organized my own workflow like this: